brendanwelzien/reading-notes201/class-02.md

 - ***Initializaton***
     - creates a variable and set it to 0.
 This variable is commonly called i and acts as the counter
     - var i = 0;
-    - the variable is only created the first time when the loop runs, may be declard before the condition
+    - the variable is only created the first time when the loop runs, may be declared before the condition
 - ***Condition***
     - the loop should continue to run until the counter reaches a specified number
     - i <10 ;